NIGHTINGALE MONTESSORI

 Guidelines for Eagle Parents:

 Eagle students are handed the huge responsibility of managing their own personal affairs such as field trip permission slips and fees, catered lunch forms and fees, lunch boxes, clothing needs, and handing in folders of completed work.
 Your supporting role is important as they take ownership of these tasks and evolve into independent and competent citizens of the world.
-See NM HANDBOOK for more information on Student Responsibilities, Birthdays & Celebrations, Lunch, etc.
+See NM HANDBOOK for more information on Student Responsibilities, Birthdays & Celebrations, Lunch.